Menu

 Pin it now, make later!

 As well as being a beautifully dense stitch, the double moss/linen stitch is also somewhat reversible.
-It looks beautiful from the from and the back, but both give a slightly different texture.
+It looks beautiful from the front and the back, but both give a slightly different texture.
 We will also be using a ‘stretched’ stitch, which can also be known as a pulled or spike stitch.
 See the demonstration video at the bottom of the post.

 Pattern Use Ideas